 ∞ shipping: Garment is shipped USPS with tracking number (upon request).
 Please allow 10-14 days for arrival.
 (Often it arrives sooner if you live in the US.)

 ∞ storage: Clothing is stored in temperature controlled space inside a garment bag, unworn until purchase.
-It is freshly washed prior to shipping.
+Garment is freshly cleaned prior to shipping and arrives grift wrapped.

-∞ COVID: I purposely don't wear these garments while modeling to respect current health considerations, and because when I make them, well, it's hard to explain but I can feel when they have a home to go to.
-Sometimes it takes a while, but each piece seems to land with its rightful owner.
-I hold them up to give you an idea of fit and vibe.
+∞ COVID considerations: I purposely don't wear these garments while modeling to respect current health considerations, and because when I make them, I can feel when they have a home to go to.

 When I make clothes, I can feel when they have a home to go to.
-There's a feeling of something almost preverbal, primal, powerful; a rawness and also a deep connection to lineage.
-I feel a deep sense of gratitude for my ancestry (my grandmother taught me to sew) and a grace amidst the grittiness of this modern paced life.
-The feeling of slowing down to tansform literal scraps from our lives into whole pieces that serve the slow daily unfolidng of a rich and powerful tapestry of life.
-These garments symbolize our interconnectednss as whole and our uniqueness as an important part of that whole.
-Sometimes it takes a while, but each piece seems to land with its rightful person as they naviage their unique journey of a universal search for meaning.
+There's something almost preverbal, primal, powerful: a rawness and also a deep connection to lineage.
+Gratitude for my ancestry (my grandmother taught me to sew) and a grace amidst the grittiness of this modern paced life slows me down.
+Combining cast away clothes/ scraps with lux fabrics represents a process of internal transformation.
+These garments symbolize our interconnectednss as whole and our uniqueness as an important threads in the tapestry of life.
+Each piece seems to land with its rightful person to honor their unique journey in a universal search for meaning and love.